IN THE CHARTS

 ABOUT

-Gargar is part of the larger women’s self empowerment group from Garissa, called Bismillahi Gargar which was formed in 2003 with the purpose of reminding people of their traditional culture, and empower women in the community through music, basketry and weaving and other economical activities.
+Gargar is part of the larger women’s self-empowerment group from Garissa, called Bismillahi Gargar, which was formed in 2003 with the purpose of reminding people of their traditional culture and empowering women in the community through music, basketry and weaving, and other economic activities.

 The singing quartet is made up of Luli Bashir, Asha Ibrahim, Anab Gure, and Amina Bashir.

-Gargar came to the limelight in 2008, as one of the 11 finalists in the Spotlight on Kenyan Music programme.
-Their AIDS awareness song titled ‘AIDS Wadila’ (Aids Kills) was featured in the Spotlight on Kenyan Music Vol 4 compilation CD released in the same year.
+Gargar came to the limelight in 2008, as one of the 11 finalists in the Spotlight on Kenyan Music program.
+Their AIDS awareness song titled ‘AIDS Wadila’ (AIDS Kills) was featured in the Spotlight on Kenyan Music Vol 4 compilation CD released in the same year.

-Gargar is part of the larger women’s self empowerment group from Garissa, called Bismillahi Gargar which was formed in 2003 with the purpose of reminding people of their traditional culture, and empower women in the community through music, basketry and weaving and other economical activities.
+Gargar is part of the larger women’s self-empowerment group from Garissa, called Bismillahi Gargar, which was formed in 2003 with the purpose of reminding people of their traditional culture and empowering women in the community through music, basketry and weaving, and other economic activities.

 The singing quartet is made up of Luli Bashir, Asha Ibrahim, Anab Gure, and Amina Bashir.

-Gargar came to the limelight in 2008, as one of the 11 finalists in the Spotlight on Kenyan Music programme.
-Their AIDS awareness song titled ‘AIDS Wadila’ (Aids Kills) was featured in the Spotlight on Kenyan Music Vol 4 compilation CD released in the same year.
+Gargar came to the limelight in 2008, as one of the 11 finalists in the Spotlight on Kenyan Music program.
+Their AIDS awareness song titled ‘AIDS Wadila’ (AIDS Kills) was featured in the Spotlight on Kenyan Music Vol 4 compilation CD released in the same year.

 Profile created by